Themes

 MD PhD

-As a psychiatrist and stress researcher, I am committed to bridging fundamental research and clinical practice to advance our understanding of stress resilience and mental health.
-My work is inherently interdisciplinary, integrating insights from psychology, neuroscience, biology, and lived experiences with cutting-edge approaches such as big data analytics.
-My career began with degrees in Pharmacy, Medicine, and Law, culminating in a PhD (cum laude) focused on stress and behavior in rodents.
-Driven by an interdisciplinary spirit, I am now specialized as a clinical psychiatrist with a research group at AmsterdamUMC where I am Full Professor of Stress and Resilience.
+As a psychiatrist and stress researcher, Christiaan Vinkers is committed to bridging fundamental research and clinical practice.
+Aiming to advance our understanding of stress resilience and mental health.
+His work is inherently interdisciplinary, integrating insights from psychology, neuroscience, biology, and lived experiences with cutting-edge approaches such as big data analytics.